iam-salma/face-recognition-attendance-system/README.md

 - 🧠 Train model using OpenCV and Haar Cascades
 - 🤖 Automatic attendance using webcam and face recognition
 - ✍️ Manual attendance entry
-- 📅 View attendance records by subject and date
+- 📅 View attendance records by subject and date + percentage
 - 🗑️ Delete student data from the system
 - 🔈 Text-to-speech for better accessibility